VisualisationExpo/AquaLickX/README.md

 # NOTE:**There's no support for macOS Ventura or macOS Sonoma at this point.
 It's strickly for macOS Monterey**
+> the reason is that there's currently no method of writing to .car files on macOS Sonoma using current utilities.
+There's a bug in ThemeEngine (117) that writes out black backgrounds on assets.

 # AquaLickX for macOS Monterey
 **A macOS Monterey theme that has some Aqua elements in it**